Threat of Russian invasion of Ukraine tests Biden administration

 The Biden administration’s response is also sure to be watched closely elsewhere around the world, perhaps most notably in China, where Beijing’s stance on Taiwan in many ways mirrors Russia’s approach to Ukraine.

 The latest challenge over Ukraine comes as Europe grapples with an energy crisis that has highlighted its dependency on Russian gas, and as the continent faces a leadership transition in Germany.
-Outgoing chancellor Angela Merkel for years took the lead on European diplomacy toward Ukraine.
+Outgoing Chancellor Angela Merkel for years took the lead on European diplomacy toward Ukraine.

 Hill, a senior fellow at the Brookings Institution, said Europe must “step up to meet this challenge.”
 Any further incursion by Russia into Ukraine, which has been established as an independent nation for 30 years, she said, poses a “massive challenge to the territorial integrity of every other European state.”